 Julie Flygare, JD is the founder of Project Sleep, a leading narcolepsy spokesperson, published author, blogger and runner diagnosed with narcolepsy and cataplexy in 2007.
-She received her Bachelor of Arts Degree from Brown University in 2005 and her Juris Doctor from Boston College Law School in 2009.
+She received her B.A. from Brown University in 2005 and her J.D. from Boston College Law School in 2009.

 Upon recognizing that many doctors were unfamiliar with narcolepsy, Julie collaborated with Harvard Medical School researchers in 2009 to establish a 5-hour educational program based on her story now taught to all Harvard Medical School students.

 She is the author of “REM Runner” blog about running and living with narcolepsy.
 On April 19, 2010, Julie took on one of the greatest athletic challenges of her life, running the Boston Marathon.
-On June 16, 2012, she ran the steepest major road race in the U.S.A., the Mount Washington Road Race.
+She continues to be an avid runner and yogi.

-Julie has spoken about narcolepsy to scientific researchers, doctors, nurses, Harvard Medical students, NIH, FDA and CDC government officials and the general public.
-Her story has been featured by Marie Claire Magazine, ABC News, NBC Universal, Sirius XM Radio and the Discovery Channel.
+Julie has spoken about narcolepsy internationally – to scientific researchers, doctors, nurses, medical students, NIH, FDA and CDC government officials and the general public.
+Her story has been featured by the Doctors Show, Marie Claire, Women’s Health Magazine, ABC News, NBC, Sirius XM Radio and the Discovery Channel.
 (View Press)

 In 2014, Julie co-founded of the Jack & Julie Narcolepsy Scholarship – the first-ever scholarship for students with narcolepsy.
-She currently lives in Los Angeles, CA and serves on NIH’s Sleep Disorder Research Advisory Board.
-Recently, Julie created the NARCOLEPSY: NOT ALONE international awareness campaign to prove that narcolepsy is REAL and that we are NOT ALONE, with over 1,000 photos from all 50 US States and 35 countries around the world.
+That same year, she created the NARCOLEPSY: NOT ALONE international awareness campaign to prove that narcolepsy is REAL and that we are NOT ALONE, with over 1,000 photos from all 50 US States and 48 countries around the world.